-English as a Second Language Podcast was developed to help students learn English by listening to short, engaging conversations about high interest topics.
+English as a Second Language Podcast was developed to help students learn English by listening to short, engaging conversations about high-interest topics.
 Use it with your ELL students to help them develop essential learning strategies such as making predictions, making use of background knowledge to understand new ideas and identifying main idea when reading and listening.
-The podcasts are organized by categories, such as travel, business, daily life, dining and entertainment.
-Each podcast conversation is approximately 1-2 minutes in length, and it is followed by an explanation of some of the key vocabulary and phrases.

-Retrieval practice is a learning strategy that focuses on getting information out of students’ heads, rather than getting it in.
-It is the idea that students need to practice recalling and using the information that they learn in class on a regular basis and not just when it’s time for a test or quiz.
-In other words, it requires teachers to create low-stakes opportunities for students to remember what they learned in previous lessons and units as a learning tool rather than an assessment tool.
-Research shows that retrieval practice is a very powerful learning strategy, and the good news is that most teachers are probably already using it.
+Retrieval practice is a learning strategy based on the idea that students need to practice recalling and using the information that they learn in class on a regular basis, and not just when it’s time for a test or quiz.
 The Retrieval Practice website was created by a cognitive research scientist to be “a hub of research, resources, and teaching strategies based on the science of learning.”